-5.3.1 In this Metro corridor Proposed Stations are starting from Bhakti Park to Kasarvadavali and are located on various roads.
-The first three Stations (1st to 3rd) are located on the Sewri-Chembur Road, then next two stations (4th & 5th) are located on Eastern Express Highway Road after that next two stations (6th & 7th) are located on Ghatkoper-mahul road, then next one(8th) is on Barrister Nath Pai Road.
-9th is on Vasantdada Patil Marg Link Road, then next twelve stations(10th to 22nd) are on Lal Bahadur Shastri road, then next five stations (23rd to 27th) are located on Eastern Express Highway Service Road and last Five stations are located on Ghodbunder road.
-All these stations are of two levels.
+5.3.1 In this Metro extension, Proposed Stations are starting from Kasarvadavali and are located on Ghodbunder road.
+Both stations are of two levels.
 Each station is 185 m long.
 All the operating and passenger facilities are proposed in the concourse on the lower level while platforms are on the upper level of the stations.
 The concourse is of about 185m in length.
-Approaches to all stations are proposed from both sides except station- 8 and 26 (Pant Nagar & Majiwada) in which entry structures are provided from west side.
+Approaches to both the stations are proposed from both sides.